Kronifer/subwaybuilder-patcher/readme.md

 Run `node ./patcher/patch_game.js`.
 Make sure any installed packages under the patcher/packages directory have been configured and installed as well!

 ## For Developers
 For your package to be loaded, it must contain a `patcherExec.js` file, exporting a `patcherExec(fileContents)` function that accepts a dictionary of fileContents.
-Currently, this provides access to index and GameMain.js, as well as paths to the renderer city-maps folder and the resources folder of the game.
+Currently, this provides access to index.js, GameMain.js, interlinedRoutes.js, and popCommuteWorker.js, as well as paths to the renderer city-maps folder and the resources folder of the game.
 You must return this same dictionary for your changes to be made and so other packages function correctly.